annakrystalli/codemetar-review/review_template.md

 ##### `write_codemeta`

-When writing the file into a package (ie when `DESCRIPTION` is detected), adding `"codemeta.json"` to `.Rbuildignore` assumes that the user has not changed the `path`.
+- When writing the file into a package (ie when `DESCRIPTION` is detected), adding `"codemeta.json"` to `.Rbuildignore` assumes that the user has not changed the `path`.
 While it is advised in the help file to leave as default, as the user can change it, there could theoretically be a situation where the user has called it something else but the function has written `"codemeta.json"` to `.Rbuildignore`.
 Just wondering whether that would cause any problems downstream?
+- Also when supplying a `JSON-LD r list` instead of a path to `pkg`, function works but throws a warning: `the condition has length > 1 and only the first element will be used`

 #### Compliance with rOpenSci Packaging Guide